Skip to content

 The highest-priority action was building the comparison and category content that AI engines use to make brand recommendations.

-Responses created 6 head-to-head comparison pages ("Responses vs [Top Competitor]," "Responses vs SurveyMonkey," "Responses vs Typeform," "Responses vs Google Forms," "Responses vs Qualtrics") and 4 category pages ("Best Survey Tools for SaaS Product Teams," "Best NPS Survey Platforms Compared," "Best Customer Feedback Tools for Startups," "How to Choose a Survey Platform").
+Responses created 6 head-to-head comparison pages ("Responses vs [Top Competitor]," "Responses vs Collabstr," "Responses vs Billo," "Responses vs Insense," "Responses vs Hashtag Paid") and 4 category pages ("Best UGC Platforms for Getting Brand Deals in 2026," "Best Creator Tools for Landing Sponsorships," "Best Platforms for New UGC Creators," "How to Choose a UGC Platform").

-Each comparison page followed a strict format: first sentence directly answers "Which tool is better for [use case]?", feature comparison table with specific data (pricing tiers, question types, integrations, analytics depth, response limits, API access), honest "best for" positioning, Product schema markup on every product mentioned, and FAQ section with 5 comparison-specific questions.
+Each comparison page followed a strict format: first sentence directly answers "Which platform is better for [use case]?", feature comparison table with specific data (pricing tiers, brand database size, campaign types, payout speed, creator tools, analytics depth), honest "best for" positioning, Product schema markup on every product mentioned, and FAQ section with 5 comparison-specific questions.
 The honesty was critical.
-The Responses vs SurveyMonkey page acknowledged SurveyMonkey's stronger brand recognition and larger template library.
+The Responses vs Collabstr page acknowledged Collabstr's larger brand marketplace.
 AI engines cross-reference claims against independent sources, so pages that claim superiority in every category get deprioritized.

 Pillar 2: Answer-First Content Targeting Competitor Weak Queries (Weeks 2 to 6)